damastess/Fat32/README.md

 # Fat32

-This is a student implementation of a tool used to return metadata information about the file that contains selected disc sector.
+This is a student implementation of a tool used to return metadata information about the file that contains provided disc sector.

 ## Installation